-- 1. Opening the delivery bin door will not affect the Sensit II system.
+- Opening the delivery bin door will not affect the Sensit II system.
 The sensors are located above the delivery bin and will not be blocked by the door.
-Product that falls while the door is open will still pass through the beam. - 2.
-Shining a light at the detector will not allow vandals to receive free product.
-Any tampering which changes the precise amount of light normally received will be treated as a successful vend, resulting in the vandal losing his money.

-2. Disabling or blocking the sensor will not allow yandals to - 3.
-Disabling or blocking the sensor will not allow vandals to receive free product.
+Product that falls while the door is open will still pass through the beam. - Shining a light at the detector will not allow vandals to receive free product.
+Any tampering which changes the precise amount of light normally received will be treated as a successful vend, resulting in the vandal losing his money. - Disabling or blocking the sensor will not allow vandals to receive free product.
 The Sensit II system must be receiving the normal amount of light before the vendor will dispense any product. - 4.
 Opening the door of a cold vendor will cause some condensation to form inside.
 The Sensit II system will not allow vending until this fogging clears, normally within a few minutes of closing the door.